-Obviously the two programs are built from the same source, but it would be bad if they shared the same object, because generic.o cannot be built with both '-DEXIT_CODE=0' and '-DEXIT_CODE=1'.
+Obviously the two programs are built from the same source, but it would be bad if they shared the same object, because generic.o cannot be built with both '-DEXIT_CODE=0'

+and '-DEXIT_CODE=1'.
 Therefore automake outputs rules to build two different objects: true-generic.o and false-generic.o.

-automake doesn't actually look whether source files are shared to decide if it must rename objects.
-It will just rename all objects of a target as soon as it sees per-target compilation flags used.
+Automake doesn't actually determine whether source files are shared to decide if it must rename objects.
+It just renames all objects of a target as soon as it sees that per-target compilation flags are used.